 Moreover, they’re in demand in many high tech industries.
 Their flexibility will aid recovery from the pandemic sweeping the globe.
 So why aren’t mortgage lenders keeping up with the new way we’re working in the UK?

-How the economic recovery needed—and still needs—these entrepreneurs.
-It was this rise in self-employment that supported all UK labour market figures after recession.
+The economic recovery needed—and still needs—these entrepreneurs.
+It was the rise in self-employment that supported all UK labour market figures after recession.
 Today, as we look beyond another crisis, that growth shows no sign of stopping.

-Many independent professionals striking out on their own do so on a contract-to-contract basis.
-To streamline their businesses, most use limited company payment structures.
+Those independent professionals striking out on their own do so on a contract-to-contract basis.
+To streamline their businesses for flexibility, most use limited company payment structures.
 This involves more work than people realise, and not without cost.

 And that’s the thanks you get

 Going limited enabled contractors to earn big bucks and work in a tax efficient way.
 It worked then.
 And it’s still working today.

 But do contractors expect the restrictions on mortgage lending that comes with their new territory?
 In most cases, definitely not.
 Nor should they.